|

 recognition with his poems and lyric.
 When he returned to

-Frankfurt he practised law and worked on his career as a poet and
+Frankfurt he practiced law and worked on his career as a poet and

 writer.
 In 1773 the Götz von Berlichingen mit der